osteffenrh/sev-snp-measure/tests/fixtures/README.md

 The end of the file contains a GUIDed footer table with entries that hold the SEV-ES AP reset vector address and SNP metadata table, which are needed in order to compute VMSAs for SEV-ES guests and the list of SNP measured pages.

+`svsm.bin` contains a full Coconut SVSM binary image and `svsm_ovmf.fd` is a matching OVMF build.
+The full files are required for SNP+SVSM mode.